superman cooks

 • PARMESAN CHEESE: freshly grated Parmesan cheese

-• BUTTER: salted butter works best for this recipe
+• BUTTER: salted butter works best for added flavor

-• MILK: choose whole milk or heavy cream for a richer sauce, reduced fat milk for a lighter sauce
+• MILK: whole milk or heavy cream for a rich sauce, reduced fat milk for a lighter option

-• SAGE: fresh sage leaves for crispy sage topping
+• SAGE: fresh sage leaves for the crispy, topping

 *see recipe card for quantities.